 Do you have to stay with the same provider?

 At Shepherds Friendly, we make it easy for you to transfer your ISA to our stocks and shares ISA.
-Follow these simple steps.

 Information about Junior ISAs

 Junior ISAs are specifically for under-18s.
-They work in a very similar way to an adult’s cash or stocks and shares ISA but they have a smaller allowance.
+They work in a similar way to an adult’s cash or stocks and shares ISA but have a smaller allowance.
 Parents are responsible for the account until the child is 16, and they cannot withdraw the money until they are 18.
 Children can only hold an ISA with one provider.

 Find out more about the Shepherds Friendly Junior ISA.